Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Results

-Here we study the effects on the dimension estimates when varying $L$ and $\lambda$ for the original, phase-aligned, and fundamental case.
+Here we study the effects on the dimension estimates when varying $L$ and $\lambda$ for the original, phase-aligned, and fundamental cases.
+The full training data set of 80,000 snapshots is used.
 As discussed in Section \ref{sec:AE} we perform SVD on the covariance matrix of the encoded data $ZZ^T$ to obtain $U$ and truncate to obtain $h=\hat{U}^Tz$.
-Zeng et al. \cite{zeng2023autoencoders} {showed that structuring an autoencoder with linear layers and using weight decay causes the latent space to become low-dimensional through training.} In Fig.\ \ref{svd_dyn}, we show the evolution of these singular values through training.
+Zeng et al. \cite{Zeng.2024.10.1088/2632-2153/ad4ba5} {showed that structuring an autoencoder with linear layers and using weight decay causes the latent space to become low-dimensional through training.} In Fig.\ \ref{svd_dyn}, we show an example of the evolution of these singular values through training, using data in the fundamental chart.
 As the model trains for longer times, the trailing singular values tend towards zero.
 These can be truncated without any loss of information.
-For most cases, this drop is drastic ($\sim 10$ orders of magnitude) and a threshold can be defined to select how many singular values to keep (i.e. to select the number of dimensions).
+For most cases, this drop is drastic ($\sim 10$ orders of magnitude) and a threshold can be defined to select how many singular values to keep (i.e.~to select the number of dimensions).

-In Fig.\ \ref{fig:MSE_sweep_all} we plot the estimate of dimension for the original (black), phase-aligned (red), and fundamental chart (blue) data as we vary the number of linear layers $L$ and the weight decay parameter $\lambda$.
-For each case, there are two clear clusters -- the cluster with higher dimension corresponds to $L=0$ and the other cluster has linear layers, $L>0$.{This happens because in the absence of linear layers there is no mechanism to drive the rank to a minimal value.} When we factor out symmetries the dimension estimates become less spread with ranges of $d_h=7-10$ for fundamental, $d_h=8-13$ for phase-aligned, and $d_h=11-18$ for original.
-This narrowing of the distribution likely happens due to the dense coverage of the state space in the fundamental chart, which better captures the shape of the manifold.
+In Fig.\ \ref{fig:MSE_sweep_all} we plot normalized MSE vs.~estimate of dimension for the original (black), phase-aligned (red), and fundamental chart (blue) data as we vary the number of linear layers $L$ and the weight decay parameter $\lambda$.
+For each case, there are two clear clusters -- the cluster with higher dimension corresponds to $L=0$ and the other cluster has linear layers, $L>0$. {This happens because in the absence of linear layers there is no mechanism to drive the rank to a minimal value.} When we factor out symmetries, the MSE decreases (as shown above), and the dimension estimates become less spread, with ranges of $d_h=7-10$ for fundamental, $d_h=8-13$ for phase-aligned, and $d_h=11-18$ for original.
+This narrowing of the distribution likely happens due to the dense coverage of the state space in the fundamental chart, enabling the autoencoder to better capture the shape of the manifold.
 The dimension estimate range from the fundamental chart is in good agreement with our previous observations of $d_h=9$ in \citep{perezde2023data}.
-In the following analysis we select a conservative estimate of the dimension which appears to be $d_h=10$ from the fundamental chart data.
+In the following analysis, we select a conservative estimate of the dimension, which appears to be $d_h=10$ from the fundamental chart data.